-These are available from the school office priced at £4 each.
+These are available from the school office.
+Reading Folders £4 and P.E.
+Bags £4.

 Lost property

 There is a Lost Property trolley outside the office which is emptied termly.
 Avoid having to rummage through by naming everything your child may remove (including shoes)!